Updated: September 2020

 - For a fully comprehensive list check out this list of 120 standard interview questions.

 - Here are 7 interview questions you’ll want to prepare in the event your interviewer reads Entrepreneur.

 - Prep for these 5 curveball questions so you aren’t caught off guard.

 - To get a sense of how to decode what the company is really asking check out this guide.

 Best resources for asking smart questions in the interview

-- For the insider scoop on what to expect at top-tier companies like Microsoft, Rolls Royce, P&G and McKinsey, you’ll want to check out Glassdoor’s guide to interviewing at the top 25 most difficult companies to interview with.
+- For the insider scoop on what to expect at top-tier companies like Google, P&G and McKinsey, check out Glassdoor’s guide to interviewing at the top 25 most difficult companies to interview with.
+While the list is from 2013, you can click into “interviews” to figure out what to expect.
 For companies like Facebook and Google, you can expect to be asked your opinion on their products.
-For example: “What is the difference between Facebook and Google Ads?”
-“Should Facebook be available in China?”
-“What’s your favorite web browser and why?”
-Interviewing at Amazon?
-You’ll want to check out these questions.
+For example: What is the difference between Facebook and Google Ads?
+What’s your favorite web browser and why?

 Best resources for preparing for a panel interview